FriendsOfSymfony/FOSCKEditorBundle/UPGRADE.md

 UPGRADE FROM 1.x to 2.0
 =======================

+All Model Managers have been removed.
+Not used exceptions have been removed.

 CKEditorType Form Type now has only 1 parameter in constructor that represents config taken from bundle configuration, and all getters and setters have been removed.